gvern/SOXauto/docs/setup/TIMING_DIFFERENCE_SETUP.md

    - "Does this list match your manual analysis?"
    - "Is the logic complete, or are there edge cases?"
    - "What's the next bridge we should tackle?"

    ---

+   ## 📌 What changed (quick)

+   - The script was renamed/moved during refactor: the active entry point is now `src/bridges/timing_difference.py` (run with `python3 -m src.bridges.timing_difference`).
+   - For ad-hoc runs you can drop the downloaded Excel into the repository `Bridge_source/` folder and call the script with `--file` and header/column overrides (example shown above).
+   - The script will create `data/outputs/` for the CSV result.

+   __Doc updated to reflect current repository structure and local-excel workflow.__

+---